petercorke/arduIO/README.md

 Currently the output devices are updated at some variable time after the inputs were sampled, depending on how long the Python callback function takes to execute.

-FUTURE: hold these in the ArduServer output table and update the output devices immediatly after the sensors are read, ensuring a constant one sample time delay in the control.

 # Sampling integrity